On the Uniqueness of Global Multiple SLEs: Preliminaries

-The \textit{Brownian loop measure} $\mu(\Omega)$ is a conformally invariant measure on unrooted Brownian loops in $\Omega$ --- see, e.g.,~\cite[Sections~3~and~4]{LawlerWernerBrownianLoopsoup} for the definition.
+The \textit{Brownian loop measure} $\mu(\Omega)$ is a conformally invariant measure on unrooted Brownian loops in $\Omega$ --- see, e.g.,~\cite[Sections~3~and~4]{LawlerWernerBrownianLoopsoup} for definitions.
 It is a $\sigma$-finite infinite measure, which has the following restriction property: for any subdomain $U \subset \Omega$, we have

 For $\xi\geq 0$, we call a Poisson point process with intensity $\xi \mu(\Omega)$ a \textit{Brownian loop soup}.
 This notion will be needed in Section~\ref{subsec::pre_sle_coupling}.